How to Make Ghee (It’s easier than you think.)

 Finally!
 How to make ghee!
+I think everyone needs homemade ghee in their life.
 I’m not sure why it took me so long to post this.

 Anyway, if you don’t know how to make ghee, you’ll love this.

-What’s ghee?
-Ghee is butter that has had its milk solids removed.
+First off, if you don’t know what ghee is it’s basically the same as clarified butter.
+Or butter that has had its milk solids removed.
 Don’t be scared.
 It’s a lot easier than it sounds.

 What’s the benefit of using ghee?
-Nutritionally speaking it’s similar to butter, but since there are no milk solids, it may agree with you more if you’re sensitive to dairy.
+Nutritionally speaking it’s similar to butter, but since there are no milk proteins (solids), it may be more tolerable for you if you’re sensitive to dairy.

 Also, ghee is Whole30 compliant.
 Butter is not.

-Technically you an use any kind of butter for this, but if you want ghee that will knock your socks off, use grass-fed butter.
-I love Kerrygold butter — especially for this.
+Technically you an use any kind of butter for this, but if you want high-quality ghee that will knock your socks off, use high-quality butter.
+I love Kerrygold grass-fed butter — especially for this.
 It makes such rich, flavorful ghee.